sbustamante/CosmicVoidsPaper/RefereeResponse.md

 ==

 7. **I'm confused a bit about the middle panels of Fig. 1.
-The title, "Visual impresion for lambda_th=..."  is strange.
+The title, "Visual impression for lambda_th=..."  is strange.
 Aren't there several thresholds here?
 Also, what are the blue dots?
 Also "impresion" is  misspelled.**